Militsiya: Russia

-The Russian MVD was recreated as the MVD of the Russian SFSR in 1990, following the restoration of the republican Council of Ministers and Supreme Soviet, and remained when Russia gained independence from the Soviet Union.
-It controlled the Militsiya, the State Road Inspection Service (GAI), and the Internal Troops.
+The Russian Ministry of Internal Affairs, originally established in 1802, was recreated as the Ministry of Internal Affairs of the Russian SFSR in 1990, following the restoration of the republican Council of Ministers and Supreme Soviet, and it remained in place in post-Soviet Russia.
+There were multiple initiatives aimed the restructuring the ministry throughout the 1990s and 2000s, with responsibility for corrections, prisons and jails being transferred to the Ministry of Justice and firefighting to the Ministry of Emergency Situations.
+The Ministry of Internal Affairs controlled the militsiya, the State Road Inspection Service (GAI), and the Internal Troops.
 Since the disbanding of the Tax Police, it also investigates economic crimes.

+The Russian militsiya operated on the Law of the Militsiya adopted on 18 April 1991.
+Its rights and responsibilities were changed significantly when the Criminal Procedure Code came into force in July 2002.

-In August 2010, President Dmitry Medvedev introduced new legislation to reform and centralize the funding of the militsiya, as well as to officially change the militsiya's name to "Police" (the term which was used in the Russian Empire).
+In August 2010, President Dmitry Medvedev introduced new legislation to reform and centralize the funding of the militsiya, as well as to officially change its name to "police" (the term which was used in the Russian Empire).
 The change was performed on March 1, 2011.

 Ukraine

 Officers from the Militsiya's public order department patrol Khreshchatyk Street in central Kyiv.

-Militsiya was the national police service of Ukraine from the 1950s until 2015.
-The militsiya was formed whilst Ukraine was governed by the Ukrainian Soviet Socialist Republic, part of the Soviet Union, and continued to serve as a national police service in independent Ukraine until it was replaced by the National Police of Ukraine on 7 November 2015.
+The militsiya was the national police service of Ukraine from the 1950s until 2015.
+The militsiya was formed in the Ukrainian Soviet Socialist Republic within the Soviet Union, and continued to serve as a national police service in post-Soviet Ukraine until it was replaced by the National Police of Ukraine on 7 November 2015.